mr-swaraj-chaudhary/scribble-digit-recognition/README.md

 # scribble-digit-recognition [Under Dev]
-A classifier model will be developed that uses MNIST dataset.
-Model'll able to recognize digit written carelessly
+A classifier model is developed that uses MNIST dataset.
+Model is able to recognize digit written carelessly.

 MNIST : Modified National Institute of Standards and Technology